glwagnerii/sweng-894-capstone/docs/architecture/md/algorithm.md

 </div></div>

 The core logic is implemented in [`model.rs`](../../../../src-tauri/src/model.rs), specifically in the `YoloModelSession` struct and its methods:
+- `infer`: Orchestrates preprocessing, model inference, and postprocessing.
 - `preprocess`: Handles image resizing, padding, and tensor conversion.
-- `infer`: Orchestrates preprocessing, model inference, and postprocessing.
 - `postprocess`: Applies thresholds, NMS, and label mapping to model outputs.

-### 2.5 Sample Process Flow Images
+### 2.5 Sample Process Flow Desription with Images
+The user can begin by selecting an image in the Library View, which is then analyzed and the Results View is opened to display detected objects with bounding boxes.
+By clicking on a detected class (ingredient), the Matches View presents a grid of relevant recipes retrieved from an external API.
+Selecting a recipe leads to the Details View, where the full recipe—including instructions and ingredients and even a YouTube video—is shown to the user to begin cooking.

 ![Process Flow Images](../../images/flow-images.png)